-The NSSDA is part of a developing series of standards referred to as the Geospatial Positioning Accuracy Standards.
-This suite of five standards is intended to provide consistency in measuring and reporting the accuracy of point spatial data collected for different activities (e.g., geodetic surveying, topographic mapping, bathymetric mapping, facilities management mapping, cadastral surveying).
-The NSSDA is Part 3 of that series and is the only part of the series dealt with in Minnesota IRM Standard 19.
-Find more information about the full set of Geospatial Positioning Accuracy Standards at: http://www.fgdc.gov/standards/projects/FGDC-standards-projects/accuracy
+The NSSDA is one in a series of standards referred to as the Geospatial Positioning Accuracy Standards.
+This suite of five standards is intended to provide consistency in measuring and reporting the accuracy of point geospatial data collected for different activities (e.g., geodetic surveying, topographic mapping, bathymetric mapping, facilities management mapping, cadastral surveying).
+The NSSDA is Part 3 of that series and is the only part of the series dealt with in Minnesota standard.

 To comply with the NSSDA, a data steward conducts a statistical test using the following steps:

 Accuracy is reported in ground distance at the 95% confidence level.
 This means that 95% of the positions in the dataset will have an error that is equal to or smaller than the reported accuracy.
 Accuracy reports are presented in a standardized phrase to be included in the data set's description documentation report (typically referred to as a metadata report).
 For example, a typical accuracy statement for tested horizontal data would take the form:

 Tested ____ (meters/feet) horizontal accuracy at 95% confidence level

 Applicability and Exclusions

 This standard is important to all developers and users of existing or planned spatial data sets containing geographic information about Minnesota when those data are to be used in analyzing spatial relationships, supporting public policy decisions and/or producing maps.